 This video will take our Jones Family Travels fans back…way back to when the kids were a bit younger.
 I hope you enjoy this video from 1900 Park Fare.

 Our Review of 1900 Park Fare

 Our favorite meal at 1900 Park Fare is breakfast.
-We do think this Character Dining experience is worth the money.
-With Mary Poppins, Tigger, and the Mad Hatter it is just a fun restaurant.
+We do think this character breakfast experience is worth the money.
+With Mary Poppins, Winnie the Pooh, Tigger, Alice in Wonderland, and the Mad Hatter it is just a fun restaurant.
 You will laugh a lot!
 The characters spend a lot of time at your table.
 Much more than the other restaurants.